Call: 2001

 MN (India) v Entry Clearance Officer (New Delhi) [2008] EWCA Civ 38; [2008] All ER (D) 45 (Feb) – The Appellant’s natural parents were unable to care for her.
 A British citizen adopted her in India in accordance with Indian law.
 This adoption was not, however, recognised by English law and the appellant did not meet any of the requirements of the Immigration Rules covering adoptions.
 There had, however, been a genuine transfer of parental responsibility to the proposed adoptive parents.
 The Court of Appeal emphasised the need for a careful assessment of the suitability of prospective adoptive parents in the UK and to ensure the impact on the family life of minors is adequately assessed.

-Divisional/Administrative Court
+High Court

 HA v University of Wolverhampton [2018] ELR 272, [2018] ACD 35, [2018] EWHC 144 (Admin) – Pharmacy student was excluded from the court after the start of his first year because of a conviction that he had obtained as a 14-year old schoolboy.
 Knowles J held that the University’s exclusion was unlawful because it failed to properly balance the conviction against other factors including the fact that the student had turned his life around since and had done well in his exams.

-R (Miller) v Secretary of State for Exiting the European Union [2017] CMLR 34, [2016] HRLR 23, [2017] 1 All ER 158, [2016] EWHC 2768 (Admin)
+R (Miller) v Secretary of State for Exiting the European Union [2017] CMLR 34, [2016] HRLR 23, [2017] 1 All ER 158, [2016] EWHC 2768 (Admin) – “the Brexit case” before the Divisional Court.

-R (SG) v SSHD [2016] ACD 133, [2016] EWHC 2639 (Admin) – This case followed on from R (Refugee Action) v SSHD where the High Court found that the decision of the Home Secretary to freeze the rate of benefit (asylum support) paid to asylum seekers of £36 per week, without any increase for inflation for the second year running, was irrational.
+R (Ghulam) v SSHD [2016] ACD 133, [2016] EWHC 2639 (Admin) – This case followed on from R (Refugee Action) v SSHD where the High Court found that the decision of the Home Secretary to freeze the rate of benefit (asylum support) paid to asylum seekers of £36 per week, without any increase for inflation for the second year running, was irrational.
 The SSHD was ordered to review and reconsider the asylum support rates in the light of Popplewell J’s judgment.
 Having purportedly done so she maintained that the rate should still be £36 per week.
 The Claimants contended that in reaching her new but identical figure the SSHD again acted irrationally, discriminatory and failed to take into account best interests of affected children.

 R (Aryubi) v Birmingham City Council [2015] EWHC 1972 (Admin) – A successful judicial review challenge to the decision of the local authority terminating the Claimants’ licences to trade as market stall holders.

 R (Kashyap) v G4S [2014] EWHC (Admin) – (test case) Tony successfully acted for Mr Kashyap (a British Hindu) in his judicial review against the prison’s decision not to permit him to attend his father’s cremation without handcuffs contrary to their Article 9 ECHR rights.
+See here for a summary of the case.

 R (Kadyamarunga) v SSHD [2014] EWHC 301 (Admin) – Tony successfully acted for Mrs Kadyamarunga who challenged the SSHDs decision to grant her three years DLR and not ILR under the terms of the legacy.